Common questions & answers for visiting the Mackerel Islands

 Q. Is there food and alcohol there?

 A. Yes!
-On Thevenard Island, you can order meals, wine and tap beer from the Flying Fish Bar & Restaurant (opening times vary).
+On Thevenard Island, you can order meals, wine and tap beer from the Flying Fish Bar & Restaurant (open seasonally, times vary).

 You can buy food items and liquor at competitive prices at the Island General Store, making it easy to help limit the amount of supplies you need to cart around with you on holiday, or if you forget or run out of something.